CyberHaack/CyberHaack/README.md

 ## 🧭 About Me

-I am a seasoned Microsoft 365 Administrator and Cloud Engineer currently transitioning to Cybersecurity, where I aim to leverage my technical proficiency, research, and interpersonal skills to secure enterprise environments and critical infrastructures.
-I am a continuous learner with a proactive mindset and a solution-oriented approach to solving complex issues.
-I am driven by curiosity and a commitment to finding innovative solutions to protect enterprise networks, systems and data.
+I am a seasoned Microsoft 365 Administrator and IAM Engineer who has transitioned into Cybersecurity.
+As a Cybersecurity Engineer, I leverage my technical expertise, research abilities, and interpersonal skills to help secure enterprise environments and critical infrastructures.
+I’m a continuous learner with a proactive mindset and a solution-oriented approach to solving complex challenges.
+I'm driven by curiosity and a commitment to innovation.
+I strive to develop effective and forward-thinking security solutions.

----

 ## 🎯 Objective